-Our road trip around Iceland was probably one our greatest adventure this year.
+Our road trip around Iceland was probably one of our greatest adventures this year.

 Why?
 Because it was so unlike anywhere else we had been before.
 The weather, the environment, the people made it different and fascinating to explore.

-I have answered more in detail of technical questions in my post Tips on traveling in Iceland.
-However since so many people are planning a trip or simply dreaming about going there one day it, I wanted to share our detailed itinerary as well.
-This is all about where we went and what we saw!
+I have answered more in detail technical questions in my post Tips on traveling in Iceland.
+However, since so many people are planning a future trip.
+Or they are simply dreaming about going there one day, I wanted to share our detailed itinerary as well.
+This post is all about where we went and what we saw!

 Driving in Iceland

-We like being independent when moving around so we decided to rent a 4×4 at Blue Car Rental and we loved it!
-We were so happy with our choice because it gave us more freedom to move around specially when we found roads that needed a 4 wheel drive.
+We like being independent when moving around so we decided to rent a 4×4 at Blue Car Rental.
+We loved it!
+This option gave us more freedom to move around especially when we found roads that needed 4 wheel drive.
 It was a bit more expensive than a traditional car but totally worth it in Iceland!
 The price included free GPS, which is a first for us.
-However we also have google maps downloadable version, so when we were driving in areas with no connection didn’t get lost!
+However, we also have google maps downloadable version.
+So when we were driving in areas with no connection we didn’t get lost!

 One of the tips we received and always share is to get all the necessary insurances.
-The weather is so unexpected here, that it can be extremely easy to damage the car!
+The weather is so unexpected here.
+It can be extremely easy to damage the car!
 Don’t save money by skipping insurance in Iceland!
-On our day we did experience the strongest and scariest wind ever and our door almost flew off our car!
+On our last day, we did experience the strongest and scariest wind ever and our door almost flew off the car!

 This was our itinerary for our first exploration of windy Iceland.
 The stops are based on where we slept each night.
 Due to the time of the year, which was still low season, we were able to book most places only a week before arrival.
-However in high season I heard it would be impossible!
+On the other hand, in high season I heard it would be impossible!